ashutoshmjain/gita/src/mathuraChap09.md

 > Effectively - three states of what is observed and three states of the observer!

-Thus a concious observer inherits eleven physical facets of matter,  plus eleven perceptual facets of observation.
+Thus a conscious observer inherits eleven physical facets of matter,  plus eleven perceptual facets of observation.
 These twenty two knots combined create an identity.
 In `Vaidik` system the identity is called `Ahmkara` - a perceptible and conscious shape what we call "I".
 In `Vaidik Science`, all of these twenty three together, is what we know as the "field" of consciousness.

 The more important question, however,  is - what is it that thing that  is held with in these twenty three knots?
 And the answer is - the way "darkness" is a separation from white light; the "identity - I" (`Ahmkara`) is separation from "knowledge" (`Atma`).